-> In addition to asbestos exposure from buildings and homes, most firefighters in the past wore protective clothing that was made with asbestos due to the mineral’s resistance to heat and fire.
-From the early 1900s’ until the late 1970s, numerous types of gear and clothing contained asbestos, including firefighter helmets, boots, jackets, and coats.
+In addition to asbestos exposure from buildings and homes, most firefighters in the past wore protective clothing that was also made with asbestos due to the mineral’s resistance to heat and fire.
+From the early 1900s’ until the late 1970s, firefighter gear and clothing contained asbestos, including helmets, boots, jackets, and coats.

-> Fire stations in the past were also built with asbestos-containing products.
-Firefighters who spent time in these stations, especially those who helped repair things on the station were at risk of inhaling asbestos fibers.
+Fire stations in the past were also built with asbestos-containing products.
+Firefighters who spent time in these stations, especially those who helped repair things at the station, were at risk of inhaling microscopic asbestos fibers.

-> Studies on Firefighters and Asbestos
+Studies on Firefighters and Asbestos

-> The Centers for Disease Control and Prevention (CDC) reports that a multi-year study was performed between between 1987 and 2003 by the United States Fire Administration (USFA) and the National Institute for Occupational Safety and Health (NIOSH) in order to examine the risk firefighters have in regards to cancer, due to the excessive exposure to smoke, soot, asbestos, fumes, and other toxins that are a part of a firefighter’s job.
+The Centers for Disease Control and Prevention (CDC) reports that a multi-year study was performed between between 1987 and 2003 by the United States Fire Administration (USFA) and the National Institute for Occupational Safety and Health (NIOSH).
+The study was performed in order to examine the risks that firefighters have of developing cancer, due to the excessive exposure to smoke, soot, asbestos, fumes, and other toxins that are a part of a firefighter’s job.

-> According to the study, which included more than 18,000 firefighters, both currently working and retired, there is a strong chance of firefighters developing asbestos-related illnesses, such as malignant mesothelioma, asbestosis, and asbestos-related lung cancer.
+According to the study, which included more than former and current 18,000 firefighters, there is a strong chance of firefighters developing asbestos-related illnesses, such as malignant mesothelioma, asbestosis, and asbestos-related lung cancer.
 The study also indicated that firefighters are a heightened risk of other illnesses as well, including bladder cancer, leukemia, and kidney cancer.

-> Firefighters and Mesothelioma Lawsuits
+Firefighters and Mesothelioma Lawsuits

 Numerous firefighters have sued the manufacturers who supplied asbestos-containing products to homes and buildings.
 Many firefighters have even sued the city in which the asbestos exposure occurred.